DonDebonair/pelican-bootstrap3/README.md

 ### Banner Image

-A banner image can be added to the theme, displayed with the SITENAME and an optional subtitle.
+A banner image can be added to the theme, displayed with the SITENAME or BANNER_TITLE and an optional subtitle.
 Config options are as follows:

 * Set the banner image with `BANNER = '/path/to/banner.png'`
 * Set the subtitle text with `BANNER_SUBTITLE = 'This is my subtitle'`
+* Set the title text with `BANNER_TITLE`, it replace the SITENAME
 * By default, the banner is only shown on the index page.
 To display the banner on all pages, set `BANNER_ALL_PAGES = True`

 ### Sidebar options